AI-Messiah/AndyMinimalScript/README.md

 To use this language you need C++ version 20

 include the file Interface.h and create an instance of the Interface class.
-To set an error handler you create a method for it that takes an errInfo and returns void and pass the address to setErrorHandler.
+To set an error handler you create a method for it that takes a vector of errInfo and returns void and pass the address to setErrorHandler.
 To create an external function you create a function which takes a vector of double and returns a double and pass its internal name and it's address to setFunction.

 To run the script pass it as a string to handleScript.